Willis Bouchey

-Willis Ben Bouchey (May 24, 1907 - September 27, 1977) was an American character actor.
+Willis Ben Bouchey (May 24, 1907 – September 27, 1977) was an American character actor.

 Bouchey may be best known for his movie appearances in The Horse Soldiers, The Long Gray Line, Sergeant Rutledge, Two Rode Together, The Man Who Shot Liberty Valance, The Big Heat, Pickup on South Street, No Name on the Bullet, and Suddenly.
 He also made uncredited appearances in From Here to Eternity, How the West Was Won, Them!, Executive Suite, and A Star Is Born, and appears briefly in Frank Capra's comedy Pocketful of Miracles.

+Early years

+Born in Clare, Michigan, on May 24, 1907, Bouchey was the son of Wilda May (née Willis) and Henry Bouchey.
+When his father died just six months after his birth, Willis and his mother moved in with her parents in Vernon, Michigan, and subsequently to Seattle, where Wilda raised her son with her second husband, Carl Ahlers.

+Bouchey began acting as a high school student in Bakersfield, California.
+He went to the University of California intending to become a dentist, but left after two years because he thought he could make more money as an actor.
+He acted with the Bakersfield Community Theatre, sometimes as the male lead.

 Radio

 On old-time radio, Bouchey played the title role in Captain Midnight, Charles Williams in Kitty Keene, Inc., Stanley Bartlett in Midstream, and Pa Barton in The Story of Bud Barton.
 He was also a member of the ensemble cast of Your Parlor Playhouse.